How Long Should I Bike for a Good Workout

 4. For Muscle Strength and Toning

-To tone your legs and build strength through biking:
+To tone your legs and get stronger by biking:

 • Recommended time: